reinator/tutorial_metabarcoding/_pages/handsOn_1.md

 Note in the command above we have used the symbol “>” before the output.
 This is a command line symbol that will redirect your output to a file instead of printing it to the screen.

-Note that the input for your command **jellyfish histo** is the output from your previous command, which was **jellyfish count**.
+Note that the input for your command **jellyfish histo** is the output from your previous command, that was **jellyfish count**.
 Now you have the necessary result to plot a histogram on genomescope and have a look at the distribution of your genome kmers.
+BUT STOP!

+...

-But before you plot this result, I want you to plot a genomescope plot for another file FIRST!!
+Before you plot this result, I want you to plot a genomescope plot for another file FIRST!!

 In the data folder for the species you have chosen, you are going to find two files called: